 1976 Astre Lil’ Wide Track

-Few people today will remember the Pontiac Astre, let alone one year only Lil’ Wide Track special offering.
+Few people today will remember the Pontiac Astre, let alone the one year only Lil’ Wide Track special offering.
+It was one of the rarest cars manufactured by General Motors in the 1970s!
 Subcompact was a rebadged Chevrolet Vega which doesn’t really speak in Astre’s favor.
 Still, Pontiac was probably glad they had something small and fuel-efficient to sell between 1975 and 1977 when oil embargo and new emissions regulations shook the very foundations of the U.S. car market.
 Lil’ Wide Track was offered during 1976 model year with aim to boost Astre’s low volume sales.

 Around 3,000 of these customized subcompacts were built in total.
 Motortown Corp of Detroit was called upon to do the job.
 Final product was priced slightly north of $400 and included a number of unique styling touches.
 Lil’ Wide Track had louvered windows, an assortment of tape stripes across the body, Motortown wire mag wheels, rear spoiler, and a chrome exhaust tip.